anchore/webinar-demo/docs/04-policy-enforcement.md

 ```
 TODO - Finish adding policy example

-### Policy Enforcement with the Runtime Inventory
+### Policy Enforcement with the runtime inventory

 TODO - Finish adding example

-### Policy Enforcement with the Kubernetes Admission Controller
+### Policy Enforcement with the Kubernetes admission controller

 This controller is based on the openshift generic admission controller and implements a Kubernetes Dynamic Webhook controller for interacting with Anchore and making admission decisions based image properties as determined during analysis and subsequent Anchore Enterprise policy review.